KernFerm/network-info/README.md

-- ##   there are no issues with this game , if you want to FORK it GO FORK IT!!!!
+- ##   there are no issues with this repo, if you want to FORK it GO FORK IT!!!!
 - ##   make account to FORK REPO

 # Network Information Batch Script